-Student Testing and Assessment Program
+Student Testing and Assessment Program:

-The District student assessment program provides information for determining individual student achievement and instructional needs; curriculum and instruction effectiveness; and school performance measured against District student learning objectives and statewide norms.
+The District student assessment program provides information for determining individual student achievement and instructional needs, curriculum and instruction effectiveness, and school performance measured against District student learning objectives and statewide norms.

-The Superintendent or designee shall manage the student assessment program that administers the State assessment system, known as the Partnership for Assessment of Readiness for College and Careers (PARCC) to all students and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests
+The Superintendent or designee shall manage the student assessment program that administers to students all standardized assessments required by the III.
+State Board of Education (ISBE) and/or any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests.
+Informs students of the timelines and procedures applicable to their participation in every State assessment.

-The District will provide each student's parents/guardians with the results or scores of each State assessment and an evaluation of the student's progress.
-See policy 6:280 Grading and Promotion.
+The Superintendent or designee will provide each student's parents/guardians with the results or scores of each State assessment and an evaluation of the student's progress.
+See policy 6:280, Grading and Promotion, and utilizes professional testing practices.
 Overall student assessment data on tests required by State law will be aggregated by the District and reported, along with other information, on the District's annual report card.
 Board policy 7:340, Student Records, and its implementing procedures govern recordkeeping and access issues.
+BOE Policy 6:340